rtm/js-pick-notation/README.md

 # Extended dot notation in JavaScript

-This repo provides information and a prototype of the proposal to extend JavaScript dot notation, also called "pick notation".
+This repo provides information about the proposal to extend JavaScript dot notation, also called "pick notation".

-See `js-pick-notation.md` for the proposal.
+It also includes a proof-of-concept implementation.

-See `docs/intro.jd` for a friendly introduction.
+Also see the [proposal](js-pick-notation.md) and the [friendly introduction](docs/intro.md).

 ### Basics